BesLogic/Beslogic-Ruff-Config/README.md

 `uv add git+https://github.com/Beslogic/Beslogic-Ruff-Config --dev --rev <rev>`

-Which should add the following to you pyproject.toml:
+Which should add the following to your pyproject.toml:

 ```toml
 [dependency-groups]